ampalski/AMP-Final-Project/notes.md

 Things I need to figure out:
 * Linear programming.
 Make sure I can do the min-time solve for connecting two points, then the optimal unconstrained burn plan.
 If JuMP won't cooperate, need to write the shooting methods

+Ideas for paper:
+* Plot of # of nodes vs success rate for RRT.
+It seems like numNodes is currently a limiting factor, especially with goal bias set to 0.05
+* 2000 samples took 17746s to connect 26992.8